pizzamoeger/student-app/README.md

 Each feature will be explained in detail below.

+At the top of each View, you can see a blue Toolbar.
+At the left of this the title of the current View will be displayed.
+At the right you can find three horizontal lines.
+By clicking on them you can open and close the popup-menu.

 ## Managing your classes

 If you open the app, the `Classes Fragment` is launched.